 - How are other vehicles recognized?

-Walter explained how care was taken to equip the vehicle, a Land Rover LR3.
-The team chose to equip it with five cameras for lane detection, 16 radars, a custom built Velodyne 3D sensor, and 12 SICK sensors
+What it involves Walter explained how care was taken to equip the vehicle, a Land Rover LR3.
+The team chose to equip it with five cameras for lane detection, 16 radars, a custom built Velodyne 3D sensor, and 12 SICK sensors.

 A computer rig was installed in the trunk, complete with 40 GB of RAM and Ethernet to crunch the real time sensor data locally.